-- 6. Enter the following: (fields marked with Pare required) - Time period name: unique name identifying this time period. - Description: description of the time period.
-This appears on the menu of time periods. - Start/End time: Start and stop time each day. - Days the period is active.
-All the options must match the date for the period to be considered active. - 7.
+- 6. Enter the following: (fields marked with → are required) - Name: Unique name identifying this time period. - Description: Description of the time period.
+This appears on the menu of time periods. - Start time/End time: Start and stop time each day. - Days the period is active: All the options must match the date for the period to be considered active. - 7.
 Click Save. - 8.
 Repeat for any other time periods.

-29 Virtual Telephones
+30 Virtual Telephones